wix/Detox/docs/APIRef.Artifacts.md

 There might be a similar issue on Android when the screenrecording process exits with an error on CI.
 While the solution might be identical to the one above, also you might try to experiment with other emulator devices and Android OS versions to see if it helps.

-### Detox Instruments is installed in a custom location
+### Detox Instruments is Installed in a Custom Location

-If you have to use [Detox Instruments](https://github.com/wix/DetoxInstruments) installed in a custom location (e.g., inside `node_modules`), you can point Detox to it with the `DETOX_INSTRUMENTS_PATH` environment variable, as shown below:
+If you have to use [Detox Instruments](https://github.com/wix/DetoxInstruments) installed in a custom location, you can point Detox to it with the `DETOX_INSTRUMENTS_PATH` environment variable, as shown below:

 ```bash
 DETOX_INSTRUMENTS_PATH="/path/to/Detox Instruments.app" detox test ...
 ```

-Please mind that if **Detox Instruments** had been [integrated into your app](https://github.com/wix/DetoxInstruments/blob/master/Documentation/XcodeIntegrationGuide.md) (usually, that is in development builds), then the built-in version of [Detox Profiler framework](https://github.com/wix/DetoxInstruments/tree/master/Profiler) will always take priority over any custom path to Detox Instruments installation.
+> **Note:** If **Detox Instruments** had been [integrated into your project](https://github.com/wix/DetoxInstruments/blob/master/Documentation/XcodeIntegrationGuide.md), then the integrated [Detox Profiler framework](https://github.com/wix/DetoxInstruments/tree/master/Profiler) will be used when profiling with Detox.

-### Ctrl+C does not terminate Detox+Jest tests correctly
+### Ctrl+C Does Not Terminate Detox+Jest Tests Correctly

-This is a known issue.
+This is a known issue. 🤷‍♂️
 Video or log recording process under Detox+Jest is apt to keep running even after you press Ctrl+C and stop the tests.
 Furthermore, some of temporary files won't get erased (e.g. `/sdcard/83541_0.mp4` on Android emulator, or `/private/var/folders/lm/thz8hdxs4v3fppjh0fjc2twhfl_3x2/T/f12a4fcb-0d1f-4d98-866c-e7cea4942ade.png` on your Mac).
 It cannot be solved on behalf of Detox itself, because the problem has to do with how Jest runner works with its puppet processes.